Explore our expert-made templates & start with the right one for you.

 It’s worth noting that new table formats are also emerging to support the substantial increases in the volume and velocity (that is, streaming) of data.
 These formats include Apache Iceberg, Apache Hudi, and Databricks Delta Lake.
 We will explore these in a future blog.

-SQLake is Upsolver’s newest offering.
-With SQLake, you can build and run reliable data pipelines on streaming and batch data via an all-SQL experience.
+With Upsolver, you can build and run reliable data pipelines on streaming and batch data via an all-SQL experience.
 Easily develop, test, and deploy pipelines that extract, transform, and load data in data lakes and data warehouses in minutes instead of weeks.
-SQLake simplifies pipeline operations by automating tasks like job orchestration and scheduling, file system optimization, data retention, and the scaling of compute resources.
+Upsolver simplifies pipeline operations by automating tasks like job orchestration and scheduling, file system optimization, data retention, and the scaling of compute resources.
 You no longer need to build and maintain complicated orchestration logic (DAGs), optimize data by hand, or manually scale infrastructure.
 It’s all automatic.

-Try SQLake for free for 30 days.
+Try Upsolver for free.
 No credit card required.